Washington Bankruptcy Exemptions

 • federal pension benefits (except child support)

-• retirement and pension benefits (except spousal and child support)
+• retirement and pension benefits (with exceptions)

 Wash.
 Rev. Code §§ 6.15.020(1) - (3)